PavelKriz/PavelKriz.github.io/_posts/2026-04-12-introducing-terrameshify.md

 ## Summary

-TerrainForge is an open-source web application that converts topographic data into 3D-printable STL files.
+TerraMeshify is an open-source web application that converts topographic data into 3D-printable STL files.
 Users can select a map region and generate models for 3D printing or visualization.
 Built with Flask, OpenTopography data, and containerized with Docker, it offers a simpler alternative to existing solutions while demonstrating open-source principles for terrain modeling projects.